-Henderson Hall is a living legacy to the pioneers and patriots who walked its halls through an unbroken chain of five generations.
+Henderson Hall is a living legacy of the pioneers and patriots who walked its halls through an unbroken chain of five generations.

 Henderson Hall is listed on the National Register of Historical Places as a historic district unto itself.
 It offers a view of the early American Victorian Era.
 The hall is 8,000 square feet with 21 rooms and was the centerpiece of the original 2,600 acres along the Ohio river.